 PivotTables can do a lot more than simply sort alphabetically or numerically.
 Make your own custom sort orders.

 There’s a lot to talk about with PivotTable filters.
 There are automatic filters (top sales by amount), filters by name (Coffee and Tea only) and even manual filters where you can select what to show or hide.

 Slicers aren’t magic!
 They might look like something fancy and difficult but they’re definitely not.
-Both in concept and execution, Slicers are quite simple.
+Slicers are really quite simple.